 Wall paint with a durable finish is another consideration for an easy to clean surface.
 We generally suggest an eggshell finish for the walls and a satin finish or even a semi gloss for the trim.
 Painted walls and trim with these finishes make clean up much easier than a paint with a flat finish.
 If there are children in the house, we have also recommended using the satin finish for the walls.

 Another way to make sure you have a low maintenance home as far as cleaning goes is to ensure everything has its place.
 When you minimize the clutter, you don’t have to move stuff around as much to dust.
 We all know that no matter how clean we think we are, that pesky dust seems to come out of nowhere!
 Proper storage for shoes (I keep my shoes in clear shoe boxes in my closet similar to this photo), athletic equipment, and important papers can make a difference in keeping the clutter at bay.
 Outdoor shoes can be placed on a rubber mat inside a garage or in a mud room.
+For more garage decor ideas, check out this article.
 Decorative storage boxes for those important papers or individual cubbies for athletic equipment also comes in handy.
 You can even use furniture to help with your storage needs.
 A decorative storage ottoman is a great place to store extra blankets, magazines and even a child’s coloring books and crayons.

 Open shelving is another area where cleaning can be minimized by using closed cabinets instead.
 Now I realize the open shelving, especially in a kitchen, is a beautiful look.
 But I know myself and I do not want to have to clean the shelves and everything on the shelves all the time, especially in a kitchen.
 A closed cabinet with a decorative glass front can be just as attractive.